cakephp/phinx/docs/migrations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When creating a migration, you might have different requirements for each
 environment.
-You can get the environment information from the current adapter:
+You can get the environment information from the migration object:

 .. code-block:: php